Enrollment Management | University Admissions

-Due to various Department of Education and state higher education regulations, MUSC College of Health Professions distance programs are currently only authorized to enroll students residing in the following states: Alaska, Arizona, California, Colorado, Connecticut, Delaware, Florida, Georgia ,Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Massachusetts, Michigan, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, Ohio, Oklahoma, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Vermont, Virginia, Washington, Washington DC, West Virginia, Wisconsin.
+Due to various Department of Education and state higher education regulations, MUSC College of Health Professions distance programs are currently only authorized to enroll students residing in the following states: Alaska, Arizona, California, Colorado, Connecticut, Delaware, Florida, Georgia ,Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Massachusetts, Michigan, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, Ohio, Oklahoma, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, US Virgin Islands, Vermont, Virginia, Washington, Washington DC, West Virginia, Wisconsin.

 We regret that the current regulations prevent us from offering our high quality distance education programs to students in all states at this time.
 However, please know that we will be exploring mechanisms to address these restrictions and will post any updates on this site.

 Candidates for the Doctor of Health Administration should possess significant experience in a clinical medical specialty.
 A post-baccalaureate professional degree or master's degree in a clinical medical specialty.
 Applicants must demonstrate proficiency (either through graduate coursework or professional experience) in health finance, statistics, organizational behavior, and health economics.
 Applicants without substantial background courses/knowledge will be required to make up deficiencies.

 In addition to the application itself the applicant must complete supplemental reference materials specific to the program to which they are applying.
 These forms are available in PDF format within the application and are also sent through email once an application is submitted.

 |Start Term||Application Type||Available||Deadline|